How to Embed HTML in Gmail: Easy Tips to Send HTML Emails

 Sending HTML Email Gmail

-Open up Gmail and select “Compose.”
+Once installed, just open up Gmail and select “Compose.”
 Then, click on the Publicate icon which will appear in your Gmail’s WYSIWYG toolbar.
 Choose your desired email newsletter from the list.
 It’ll appear in your message body and is now ready to launch out to the recipients you choose to send it to.

 By using Publicate’s web-based email builder, the email will be structured to render properly across any recipient’s device and email service provider.
 Your work here is done!